Northward-Design/gulp-recipes-es6/ingredients/js/minify-js-source-maps/README.md

 - Minifies all `.js` files from `src/js` to `dist/scripts`.
 - Renames files to `*.min.js`
-- Creates an in-line Source Map in all the `.js` files.
+- Creates an in-line Source Map in each `.min.js` file.

 Usage
 --------------------------------------------------------------------------------